Identification Via Quantum Channels: Conclusion and Open Questions

 \item Is there a deeper, operational, reason why the amortized quantum ID-capacity equals the entanglement-assisted classical(!) capacity of a channel?
 In the derivation of~\cite{HaydenWinter:weak-decoupling} this comes out naturally as a result of the analysis, but almost as an accident, and it seems difficult to connect it to~\cite{BSST}...

 \item Is the simultaneous ID-capacity $C_{\rm ID}^{\rm sim}(\cN)$ equal to the non-simultaneous version $C_{\rm ID}(\cN)$?
 I suspect that they are different, possibly even for the noiseless qubit channel (see Theorem~\ref{thm:ID-capacity-qubit} and subsequent remarks).
 In such a case we face another problem to determine $C_{\rm ID}^{\rm sim}(\cN)$.
-When studying simultaneous ID-codes, L\"ober's technical condition in Theorem~\ref{thm:quantum-channel-ID} deserves special attention, as it precludes using the entire input state space of the iid channels.
-A very interesting case to study will be (rank-one POVM) qc-channels as there any identification code is \emph{per se} simultaneous.
+When studying simultaneous ID-codes, L\"ober's technical condition in Theorem~\ref{thm:quantum-channel-ID} deserves special attention, as it precludes using the entire input state space of the iid channels.\footnote{Cf.~footnote 1 for the recent proof that indeed $C_{\rm ID}^{\rm sim} \neq C_{\rm ID}$~\cite{TSA:covering}.
+The arguments in \cite{TSA:covering,CDBW:0-sim-ID} allow the determination of the simultaneous ID-capacity for some channels, but leave the general case wide open.} A very interesting case to study will be (rank-one POVM) qc-channels as there any identification code is \emph{per se} simultaneous.
 For these channels we know the amortized quantum ID-capacity (it is the entanglement-assisted classical capacity, which evaluates to $\log |A|$), and that amortization rate $0$ is sufficient to achieve it, in some cases even a constant amount.
-In fact, it would be interesting to know whether the visible quantum ID-capacity for these channels is the same -- cf.~the case of cq-channels discussed in Remark~\ref{rem:visible-cq-channel} --; this would evidently prove $C_{\rm ID}(\cN) \geq \log |A|$ for all these channels $\cN$, whereas it is known that the classical capacity $C(\cN)$ for many of them is much smaller.
+In fact, it would be interesting to know whether the visible quantum ID-capacity for these channels is the same -- cf.~the case of cq-channels discussed in Remark~\ref{rem:visible-cq-channel} --; this would evidently prove ${ C_{\rm ID}^{\rm sim}(\cN) =}\ C_{\rm ID}(\cN) \geq \log |A|$ for all these channels $\cN$, whereas it is known that the classical capacity $C(\cN)$ for many of them is much smaller.

 \item The role of amortization is extremely interesting: For the quantum ID-capacity it makes for a quasi-superactivation effect, since a vanishing rate of it (i.e.~an arbitrary small rate of noiseless communication) can turn a capacity $0$ channel into one of positive capacity.
 It is possible that vanishing rate of amortization likewise has an impact on classical ID-capacities -- see the example of qc-channels discussed in the previous point.